 Roth, originally from Brooklyn, N.Y., attacked the Tour with a cranking, hard-throwing style which created a generation of imitators now prevalent throughout the sport.
 Never one to rest on his laurels, Roth not only surpassed the great Earl Anthony's all-time PBA earnings record on the 1987 Fall Tour, but also added his 33rd PBA title in the Greater Buffalo Open and won the No. 1 PBA invitational in Toronto.
 Roth won PBA Player of the Year honors in 1977, 1978, 1979 and 1984.
 He led the Tour in average in six different seasons, including a then-record 221.699 in '79.
 Another of his records is the eight titles he won in 1978, which he followed with seven titles in 1979.
-Is one of three players to earn both PBA and PBA50 Player of the Year honors.
 Finished his career with 34 Tour titles and $1,619,136 in earnings.
 He also owns two PBA50 Tour titles.